stepanataccolade/docsv2/sources/pipelines_configure.md

 * Name your pipeline.

-* The `Versioning` section includes all components that change the latest version of your deloyable unit.
+* The `Cell manifest` section includes all components that change the version of your cell manifest.
 This includes images and a list of environment variables.
 Click on `Add image`.

 * On the `Add image` page:
     * Click on the dropdown for `Image` and select the image you want to deploy.
 You can also click on `Create image` to add any image from a Docker registry.
 If you choose `Create image`, you will need to enter the image name and an account integration for the Docker registry you want to pull this image from.